idrinth-thalui/core/dialogue/followers/idrinthFollowerDialogueNebarraIdle.md

 - You are spilling way too much of your drinks on your helmet, you need a bib!
 - I'm curious, why not take off that helmet once in a while?
 - How exactly do you eat with the helmet on?
 Don't you get food stuck?
-- Isn't it unconfortable to sleep with a helmet on?
+- Isn't it uncomfortable to sleep with a helmet on?
 I even take my circlet off.